ACVS Founding Fellows and Fellows in Surgical Oncology

 Both the fellow candidate and the training institution must comply with the Minimum Standards for ACVS Fellowship Training Program in Veterinary Surgical Oncology.
-Fellow candidates must submit the training registration form and registration fee to the American College of Veterinary Surgeons (ACVS) office within 30 days of starting the fellowship training program.
+Fellow candidates must submit the training registration form and registration fee to the ACVS office within 30 days of starting the fellowship training program.

 Establishing an ACVS Fellowship Training Center

-ACVS Diplomates interested in establishing a training center in surgical oncology at their institution are encouraged to contact the ACVS office (email@example.com) or Dr. Vincent A. Wavreille, chair of the Surgical Oncology Fellowship Oversight Committee.
+ACVS Diplomates interested in establishing a surgical oncology fellowship training center should contact the ACVS office or Dr. Deanna Worley, chair of the Surgical Oncology Fellowship Oversight Committee.

 Volunteering to serve on the fellowship oversight committee